fdaciuk/workflow-reactjs/README.md

 - Run `yarn dev` (or `npm start`) to develop on `http://localhost:3000`
 - Run `yarn build` (or `npm run build`) for production build (files will be generated on `dist` directory)

+## Troubleshooting

+If you are on Windows, and try to run `yarn lint`, you'll get an error because `spawn` module does not work very well on Windows.

+You should install `cross-spawn`, and edit `gulpfile.js`, removing line `4` and uncomment line `7`.

+A big thanks to [@hgtpcastro](https://github.com/hgtpcastro) for this tip.

 ## Scripts

 - `yarn dev (or npm run dev)`: Starts the application on development mode